-In spite of the unflattering nickname "pig squeak," so named for the sound its leaves make when rubbing together, hardy perennial bergenia plants (Bergenia cordifolia) have long enchanted gardeners with their large glossy leaves and pert springtime flowers.
-Foliage is mostly evergreen in milder climates, exhibiting a rich bronze color in the fall and winter.
-The leaves are quite attractive in their own right, but when the April flowers emerge and are held aloft on stiff stems, glowing in dappled shade, you'll know you've selected a winner for the perennial flower border.
+Despite the unflattering nickname "pig squeak," so named for the sound its leaves make when rubbing together, hardy perennial bergenia plants (Bergenia cordifolia) have long enchanted gardeners with their large glossy leaves and pert springtime flowers.
+Bergenia foliage is mostly evergreen in milder climates, exhibiting a rich bronze color in the fall and winter.
+The leaves are quite attractive in their own right, but when your bergenia's April flowers emerge and are held aloft on stiff stems, glowing in dappled shade, you'll know you've selected a winner for your perennial flower border.
 The best time to plant and divide bergenia is in the spring.
 It grows to full maturity in two to five years.

-Bergenia plants are vigorous without being invasive, and will slowly spread to form a ground cover in your partially shady garden.
-Bergenia plants tolerate a wide spectrum of soil types, light, and moisture, and won't wither when growing conditions aren't perfect.
+Bergenia plants are vigorous without being invasive and will slowly spread to form a ground cover in your fully or partially shady garden.
+They tolerate a broad spectrum of soil types, light, and moisture and won't wither when growing conditions aren't perfect.
 While they are relatively low-maintenance, a little caretaking improves their look: cut off dead leaves in spring for a fresh start, and deadhead the flowers after the blooms fade for a neat appearance.

 Bergenia plants are ideal candidates for the shade garden.
-They thrive in partial shade, but will also tolerate heavy shade.
-The more sun plants receive, the more moisture they will need.
+They thrive in partial shade but will also tolerate heavy shade.
+But, of course, the more sun plants receive, the more moisture they will need.

-Like many plants, bergenia grows well in rich, loamy soil, and will expand to grow large clumps in this situation.
-Bergenia also grows in clay soils, which you can lighten over time with a top dressing of compost.
+Like many plants, bergenia grows well in rich, loamy soil and will expand to grow large clumps in this situation.
+However, Bergenia also grows in clay soils, which you can lighten over time with a top dressing of compost.

 Temperature and Humidity

-Bergenia plants grow well in areas with hot or cool summers, as long as they have proper lighting and moisture.
-Plants do well in humid areas.
+Bergenia plants grow well in areas with hot or cool summers, as long as they have proper light and moisture.
+They also do well in humid areas.
 Winter damage is more extensive in colder climates.

-Bergenia plants are light feeders, and don't need any supplemental fertilizer to look their best.
+Bergenia plants are light feeders and do not need supplemental fertilizer to look their best.
 Growing bergenia plants in loamy soil amended with organic matter provides all the nutrients they need.

 Bergenia plants will grow in any commercial potting soil in a pot with a diameter of at least 12 inches.
 Repot your plants in the spring after flowering, and divide as needed to keep plants from becoming overcrowded.

 Like many plants that grow well in shady areas, bergenia plants can suffer from slug and snail damage to the foliage and are susceptible to black vine weevils.
 There are several ways to deal with these pests, including beer bait traps, cardboard traps, and diatomaceous earth.